 Measuring around 25.6 mm in diameter and only 3.465 mm in thickness, the movement is compact enough to enable Zenith’s engineers to create very thin cases.
 The Elite Captain, for example, is produced in a stainless steel body that is 40 mm in diameter and only 8 mm in height, which makes the self-winding three-hander look good even on a skinny wrist.

-Judging by the company’s online catalog, the Captain Central Second is delivered in four color/strap variations: two versions come equipped with a silver sunray dial and gold-plated hour and minute hands, and two more sport black dial with stainless steel hands.
+Judging by the company’s online catalog, the Captain Central Second is delivered in four color/strap variations: two versions come equipped with a silver sunray dial and gold-plated hour and minute hands, and two more sport black dials with stainless steel hands.
 Both models are available either on an alligator leather strap with stainless steel pin buckle or a metal bracelet with stainless steel triple folding buckle.

 Too bad there is no version in rose gold with a chocolate brown dial and rose gold hands.
 That one would truly own my heart.

 Plain and simple, the Elite Captain is almost an ideal dressy timekeeper for today’s cash-strapped consumer.